Icenium/bond-content/grocery-list/lesson-2.md

 #### Action

-* **e**.
-Click the “Types” link in the menu on the left-hand side of the screen.
-* **f**.
-Click on the “Groceries” row to enter the Groceries content type you setup earlier.
-* **g**.
-Click the “Permissions” link in the top-right corner of the screen (look for a lock icon).
 * **h**.
+Click the “Permissions” link in the menu on the left-hand side of the screen.
-Change the permission dropdown to “Private”, and then click the green “Save” button on the bottom of the screen.
+* **i**.
+Change the Groceries permission dropdown from “Public” to “Private”, and then click the green “Save” button on the bottom of the screen.

 <hr data-action="end" />